luomus/pyha/docs/Install.md

 # Installation of pyha

 These instructions are written for Ubuntu, and for the remote Oracle database server.
-The instructions require that all user-specific (non-sudo) commands be executed by your own user created for the Holy System.
+The instructions require that all user-specific (non-sudo) commands be executed by user created for runing this service.
-For example, the `pyha` User and the `pyha` Group.
+For example user `pyha` and group `pyha`.

-## 1 - Oracle client installation
+## 1 - Oracle client

 Follow the steps below to install:
 - Download the following Oracle clients [here](https://www.oracle.com/technetwork/topics/linuxx86-64soft-092277.html):